FloppyDisco/marauders-map/README.md

 ```

+## Features

+`0.0.8`
+ - the Map now ships with some default keybindings to give the user an idea of how it can be used
+ - bug fix for map delay time for nested page
+ - user configuration added for
+    - spell symbol
+    - page symbol
+    - nested page symbol
+    - displaying the Map title
+    - displaying the command id when a custom label is provided

 ## Coming Soon

 - validation on keycode inputs
-- bug fix on nested map delay times

-## BUGS
+## Troubleshooting

 #### Cannot change keybingings in keybinding shortcuts UI

-Because this extension basically uses a "wrapper" function to work, you will have many keybings in you `keybindings.json` that all point to the same two commands.
-Because of this, you will not be able to reassign the keybindings using the native "Keyboard Shortcuts" interface, you will have to change them in `keybindings.json` manually.
+Because this extension basically uses a "wrapper" function to work, you will have a plethora of keybindings in you `keybindings.json` that all point to the same two commands.
+Because of this, you will not be able to reassign the keybindings using the native "Keyboard Shortcuts" interface, you must change them in `keybindings.json` manually.
 If you want to edit a Spell, click the settings icon for that Spell when the Map is open.

 ----